Borate Treated Wood Stops Rot & Termites

 What is Borate Wood Treatment?

+Borate wood treatment is a powder you mix with water.
+You then soak lumber in this solution to prevent wood rot and termite attack.
 Boron is the primary ingredient in the borate wood treatment.
 The fancy chemical name is disodium octaborate tetrahydrate.

-It's found in glass fiber insulation, glass wool, high-temperature glass, enamels, detergents (remember the mule team stuff!), ceramics, flame retardants, magnets, fertilizers, and wood preservatives.
+Boron is found in glass fiber insulation, glass wool, high-temperature glass, enamels, detergents (remember the mule team stuff!), ceramics, flame retardants, magnets, fertilizers, and wood preservatives.
 It's also found in pesticides.

 Is Boron Mined in the USA?